 Please note that this online form is hosted on the City of Lincoln website as the two authorities work together to provide the revenues and benefits service in our area

-When you made a claim for Housing Benefit or Council Tax Support (or both), you signed a declaration that said you would let us know in writing about any change of circumstance for you or anyone living with you that could affect your claim.
+When you made a claim for Housing Benefit or Council Tax Support (or both), you declared you would let us know promptly of any change of circumstance for you or anyone living with you that could affect your claim.

 This explains what you should do if you think there has been a change of circumstance in your home.

 We need to know about any change of circumstances

 If you stop getting Income Support or Jobseeker’s Allowance

 If anyone living in your home has a change of circumstance

 This is not a full list.
 If you are not sure whether to tell us something, just ask us.